Goodness5/aquafund-smartcontract/docs/src/contracts/project.md

 The `AquaFundProject` contract represents an individual funding project.
 Each project is created as a minimal proxy (clone) for gas efficiency.

+**Implementation Address (BSC Testnet)**: [`0xc9620e577D0C43B5D09AE8EA406eced818402739`](https://testnet.bscscan.com/address/0xc9620e577D0C43B5D09AE8EA406eced818402739)

+> **Note**: This is the implementation contract.
+Individual projects are created as clones (minimal proxies) by the Factory.
+Each project will have its own unique address.

 ## Overview

 This contract handles: